Key challenge

 Final System Component

-1. First Draft — Establishing the Baseline
+1. First Draft — Layout exploration

-2. Exploration —
+2. Testing (Heat Map) —

 Design decision & Stakeholder feedback